Kwajalein Atoll: Western side

-Illeginni was used as a remote launch site for Sprint and Spartan missiles during the 1970s, with Meck (see below) as the primary control center.
+Illeginni was used as a remote launch site for Sprint and Spartan missiles during the 1970s, with Meck as the primary control center.
 Coral soil dredged from the northeastern tip of the island was piled up to build a berm supporting the missile launchers.
-Several remote controlled tracking cameras and other devices were also built on the island, and serviced by boats or helicopters landing on a pad on the western end of the island.
+Several remotely-controlled tracking cameras and other devices were also built on the island, and serviced by boats or helicopters landing on a pad on the western end of the island.
 Today a single tracking camera remains in use, along with telemetry equipment to support it.
 Illeginni was used successfully for the first Minuteman III land impact test in 1980.
 It also hosts one of the two remote receivers for the TRADEX radar, the other being on Gellinam and the main radar on Roi-Namur.

 Nell has a unique convergence of protected channels and small islands.
 The Nell area is unique and a popular destination for locals and Americans sailing through the area with proper permissions from the Republic of the Marshall Islands.
 (All non-leased islands are strictly off-limits to American base residents and personnel without applying for official permission.)